Providing Legal Help For People Who Have Suffered

 T Nonimmigrant Status

 T Nonimmigrant status is a visa for crime victims in human trafficking.
 Eligible individuals include foreign nationals who were forced into labor or sex work while in the United States.
 In order to qualify, certain requirements must be met, including proof of the crime, and a willingness of the individual to help in the investigation/prosecution of the trafficker.
 Unlike the U visa, however, a T visa applicant does not need to obtain a law enforcement agency certification that his or her participation in an investigation is necessary.

 S Nonimmigrant Status

 A person who possesses reliable information regarding a crime (including a crime that has not yet been committed) may qualify for an S visa.
-Under S nonimmigrant visa for crime victims, the individual must be willing to share this information with law enforcement officials and/or testify in court, and show that his or her presence in the U.S. is necessary for the prosecution of the case.
+Under a S nonimmigrant visa for crime victims, the individual must be willing to share this information with law enforcement officials and/or testify in court, and show that his or her presence in the U.S. is necessary for the prosecution of the case.

 Violence Against Women Act

-Spouses who have been abused physically or mentally by a current or former husband or wife may qualify for permanent residency in the United States.
+Individuals who have been abused physically or mentally by a current or former Legal Permanent Resident or U.S. Citizen spouse may qualify for permanent residency in the United States.
 Learn more about options for domestic violence victims through the Violence Against Women Act (VAWA).

 Contact Us For Assistance

 If you need a visa for crime victims, contact our law firm in Oakland, California.
 Our attorneys can help you understand how these immigration options may apply to you and your family.